Your guide to South Africa payroll

 - Family responsibility leave: 3 paid days annually for certain urgent family matters like bereavement.

-- Overtime compensation: Paid at 1.5 times the normal rate, or double for public holidays, to prevent unfair workloads.
+- Overtime compensation: Paid at 1.5 times the normal rate, or double for weekends and public holidays, to prevent unfair workloads.

 Employers in South Africa often offer supplementary benefits such as private health insurance, remote work stipends, bonuses, and training support.